 Showing their hand in a “fist to five” position

 a concept.” (fist)

 |“Can I get a sip of water?”

-And here are some nonverbal signals you can use to communicate to your students.
+And here are some nonverbal signals you can use to communicate with your students.

 ||What it means

 |Using the American Sign Language sign for “sit”

 |Raising a hand with the palm up from the waist